 Which bath to choose for your bathroom

 Not sure where to start when it comes to choosing a bath?
 For maximum space efficiency, a standard bath, which sits against the wall, is a neat solution, but it’s not the only option.
-A freestanding bath can make the room look luxurious, and there are both period style and contemporary versions available.
+A freestanding bath can make the room look luxurious, and there are both period style freestanding baths and contemporary baths available.
 If your floor plan shows there isn’t room for both individual shower and bath, rather than losing one or the other, consider a shower bath that’s wider at the tap end to make for a more spacious showering area than a standard bath provides.

 You might like to also think about options such as double-ended baths.
 With the taps positioned in the middle, these make sharing a more comfortable experience so they’re great for bathing young families.